jgrebol/ESIpy/docs/source/theory.rst

    \text{MCI}(\mathscr{A}) = \frac{1}{2n} \sum_{\mathscr{P}(\mathscr{A})} \text{I}_{\text{ring}}(\mathscr{A})

 As well as the previous indices, a larger MCI value denotes a more aromatic character.
-Due to the exponential growth of the calculation, we do not suggest computing the MCI for rings larger than :math:`n ` =12 for single-core processes and :math:`n ` =14 for multi-core processes.
-See :ref:`mci_timings` for details and timings of the algorithms.
+Due to the exponential growth of the calculation, we do not suggest computing the MCI for rings larger than :math:`n=12` for single-core processes and :math:`n=14` for multi-core processes.
+See :doc:`mci-timings` for details and timings of the algorithms.

 AV1245 and AVmin
 ~~~~~~~~~~~~~~~~~~

 When using real-space schemes as the atomic partition, their inherent numerical integration errors made the multicenter indices in large rings
 non-viable.
-Matito proposed an index that contained the multicenter character as those of I\ :sub:`ring` and MCI, but
+Matito proposed an index that contained the multicenter character as those of I\ :math:`_{\text{ring}}` and MCI, but
 without the size-extensivity problem.
 Therefore, he suggested to *average all the 4c-MCI values along the ring that keep
-the positional relationship of 1,2,4,5*, so designing the new index AV1245 [13]_ as follows:
+the positional relationship of 1,2,4,5*, so designing the new index AV1245 :cite:`matito:2016av` as follows:

 .. math::